MyZenKey/sp-sdk-ios/README.md

 ### 3.3 Adding ZenKey SDK Manually

-You can add the ProjectVerifyLogin SDK to your project manually:
+You can add the ZenKey SDK to your project manually:

 1. Retrieve the source code.
 We recommend adding it as a [submodule](#pre-release-git-access), but you may also copy the source into a directory manually.